-Also, in keeping with India's recent National Education Policy (NEP 2020), the Indian Institute of Science, Bengaluru, launched the Master of Technology (Online) degree programme, a fully online programme, for practising engineers and scientists.
+Also, in keeping with India's recent National Education Policy (NEP 2020), the Indian Institute of Science, Bengaluru, continued into the second year of the Master of Technology (Online) degree programme, a fully online programme, for practising engineers and scientists.
 The degree programme is for professionals who are sponsored by organisations, who already have a BE/BTech/Equivalent degree and wish to upskill or re-skill themselves.
-The following streams have been identified as high priority areas for admission in the academic year 2021-22:
+The following high priority streams are on offer for admission in the academic year 2022-23:

-- Data Science and Business Analytics

-- Artificial Intelligence
+- Data Science and Business Analytics - Artificial Intelligence

-- Electronics and Communication Engineering
+• Electronics and Communication Engineering

 The M.Tech.
 (Online) degree is equivalent to our residential Master of Technology (M.Tech.) degree in all respects, number of credits, the project, the rigour and the level of the courses.
-The term "Online" in the name of the degree refer to the means by which the instructor-led lectures are delivered.